GU-DataLab/Demographic-Inference/DIDC/README.md

-This repo is largely based on otdd by Alvarez-Melis el al. (https://github.com/microsoft/otdd)
+This repo is based on [otdd](https://github.com/microsoft/otdd) by Alvarez-Melis el al.

 # Optimal Transport Dataset Distance (OTDD)